-As others lost parents, I began to fancy myself as a sage on the matter.
+As others joined the dead parent club, I began to fancy myself as a sage on the matter.
 But, even though I know what it's like to feel deep loss, and how comforting it can be to connect to someone who can relate, each and every time a friend needed me, I would dread making the call.
 With the phone in my hand ready to dial, I would feel butterflies and get sweaty.
 I didn't know what to say.
 I was panicked because I felt like I should know what to say; after all, I had been there.
 Now, after the recent death of my sister, I've come to a freeing realization.

 There is nothing you can say to make them feel better.

 While it's true that you can't say something to make them feel better, you can definitely avoid some phrases that are almost guaranteed to make them feel worse.
-A good rule of thumb is to avoid anything that you'd find on a traditional sympathy/empathy card.
+A good rule of thumb is to bypass anything that you'd find on a traditional sympathy card.
 In the early days of grief, steer away from these fan favorites (even if you truly believe them):